-The 3rd European Science Foundation–University of Barcelona (ESF–UB) Conference in Biomedicine on Pharmacogenetics and Pharmacogenomics published a summary on CYP2C9 and VKORCI genotyping for warfarin dosing.
-The report noted the FDA’s addition of genetic information to the warfarin label but stated that the European Medicines Agency (EMA) has not yet decided whether to include this information in European drug labels.”
-(68)
+In 2011, the 3rd European Science Foundation–University of Barcelona Conference in Biomedicine on Pharmacogenetics and Pharmacogenomics published a summary on CYP2C9 and VKORCI genotyping for warfarin dosing.
+The report noted the Food and Drug Administration’s addition of genetic information to the warfarin label but stated that the European Medicines Agency has not yet decided whether to include this information in European drug labels.(85)

 Medicare National Coverage

 On August 3, 2009, the Centers for Medicare and Medicaid Services (CMS) published a National Coverage Analysis (available online at: http://www.cms.gov/Medicare/Coverage/Coverage-with-Evidence-Development/Pharmacogenomic-Testing-to-Predict-Warfarin-Responsiveness.html&) regarding pharmacogenomic testing of CYP2C9 or VKORC1 alleles to predict warfarin response.
 CMS states that “the available evidence does not demonstrate that [such testing] improves health outcomes” in Medicare beneficiaries and that “pharmacogenomic testing of CYP2C9 or VKORC1 alleles to predict warfarin responsiveness is not reasonable and necessary under §1862(a)(1)(A) of the Social Security Act.
 However, we do believe the available evidence supports that Coverage with Evidence Development under §1862(a)(1)(E) of the Social Security Act is appropriate.”